Rainicy/Algorithms/notes/RedBlackTree.md

 The goal of Right-Rotate, make the node himself(Q) become his left child's(P) right child.
 Let's see what happened to the links:

 	1. Q becomes P's right child.
-(Happend)
+(Happened)
 	2. B cannot be P's right child anymore, replaced by Q.(B is independent now)
 	3. Q's left child(P) is gone.
 (We need someone coming to Q's left new child, which should be the independent one B.)